tjrules/racer/README.md

 - Use images to create a background and/or players
 - Adhere to the [AirBnB style guide](https://github.com/airbnb/javascript/tree/es5-deprecated/es5) for writing your JavaScript
 - Adhere to the [Google style guide](https://google.github.io/styleguide/htmlcssguide.xml) for writing your HTML/CSS

+#### Breakdown

+##### Day 1

+You will need a fully styled and and structured HTML page.
+You can use whatever theme you want for the racers, but you need to have the basic structure of the game by the end of tonight, complete with styling.

+##### Day 2

+You will need to add all javascript functionality by tonight.
+The game should be fully working and up to spec by the end of the night.

 #### Starter code